georgeliu233/Scene-Rep-Transformer/README.md

 ```

 ### 2. Build Scenarios
-We keep an indipendent code strcutures for CARLA and SMARTS, so that you can also choose either of one to install
+We keep the independent code strcutures for CARLA and SMARTS, so that you can also choose either of one to install and run:
 #### CARLA

 * Download all sources of CARLA ```v0.9.13``` via this [link](https://github.com/carla-simulator/carla/releases/tag/0.9.13/)

-* Navigate to ```envs/carla/carla_env.py ```, add folder path of the installed CARLA in system in line 18-19:
+* Navigate to ```envs/carla/carla_env.py ```, add folder path of the installed CARLA in system PATH in line 18-19:

 ```
 # append sys PATH for CARLA simulator